Church, Paxson & Co.

-Church, Paxson & Co. was a New York City-based music publishing company founded in 1909 by Clarence Clinton Church (1880–1972) and Clement Esmond Paxson (1878–1962).
+Church, Paxson & Company (aka Church-Paxson Co.) was a New York City-based music publishing company founded in 1909 by Clarence Clinton Merrick Church and Clement Esmond Paxson.
 In 1919, the company reorganized as C.C.
-Church & Co. and moved its headquarters to Hartford, but maintained its New York office at 1367 Broadway.
+Church & Co. and moved its headquarters to Hartford, where, in 1922, it incorporated.
+C.C.
+Church & Co. maintained its New York office at 1367 Broadway.